orcfax/Incidents/README.md

 # Incidents
-A repository to report issues and bugs in Orcfax network operations
+A repository to triage issues and bugs in Orcfax network operations